Online Doctor of Education (Ed.D.) in Leadership and Learning in Organizations

 Program Start Dates: January, May and August

-Application Deadline: The final deadline for the Summer 2024 cohort is March 8, 2024.
+Application Deadline: The final deadline for the spring 2025 cohort is November 18, 2024.

 Credit Hours: Our 54-credit program can be completed in three to four years.
 Students in the program are required to attend all classes, complete a capstone project, and attend three on-campus convenings.*